 Documents to review before you decide to buy racehorse shares

 Product Disclosure Statement (PDS): Information to enable you to make a fully informed investment decision.
-This document discloses details regarding the Trainer, Horse, Share Price, Management, Ongoing Cost, Benefits and Risks.
+This document discloses details regarding the Trainer, Horse, Share Price, Ongoing Cost, Benefits and Risks.
 It also includes an independent veterinary report and the Trainer’s Schedule of Fees and Terms of Training.

 Costs included in the usual share price, clearly detailed in the PDS

 Purchase price paid to secure the horse at public auction or private sale.
 Or sometimes this might be a valuation by an independent valuer, if the Horse was not purchased at public auction.

 Acquisition Costs paid by the Trainer; including vet inspection and x-ray fees; scoping performed as a condition of sale; insurance; and transport to selected property.

 Horse Husbandry & Training Costs paid or anticipated to be paid by the Trainer over a specified period of time.

 Promotion Costs paid or anticipated to be paid by the Trainer or us, including veterinarian report charges for inclusion in PDS, advertising. our promotion fee and professional indemnity insurance fee.